chestdb/chestdb.github.io/examples/favorite-animals.md

 # Favorite Animals

-In this tutorial, we'll create an app that presents you with a huge list of animals and lets you set several animals as favorites.
+In this tutorial, we'll create an app that presents you with a huge list of animals and lets you mark several animals as favorites.

 First, create a new project.
 In the `pubspec.yaml` file, add `animal_names` and `chest_flutter` as dependencies: